 Therapy for Personal Transformation

-There are moments (big and small) over the course of our lives that shape or change us in some way.
+There are moments (big and small) over the course of our lives that shape or change us.
 Both positive and negative life experiences can lead to personal change.
 When you look at your own life, which experiences would you consider pivotal?
 Here are a few examples of life events that can lead to personal change:

 Positive Events

-• Reuniting with an old friend or family member
+• reuniting with old friend or family member

 Negative Events